buryhoganllc/Sonic-Playground/manuals/Intuiface_Operating_Guide.md

-# Operating Instructions for Intuiface Systems - version 1.0.3, 07/01/2025
+# Intuiface Systems Operating Guide - version 1.0.3, 07/01/2025

+## Sonic Playground - GRAMMY Museum

 _It is recommended that you read the entirety of this operating guide before making changes to Intuiface Systems_